roseswe/showscores/Readme.md

 This program tries to show the scores each pacemaker resource has on cluster members (nodes).
 Original idea and script for older pacemaker versions (1.x) was done around 2009 by Dominik Klein.
-In the sub-directory **SLES11** you will find a slight enhanced and adapted version that runs only on SLES11 pacemaker clusters.
+In the sub-directory **SLES11** you will find a slightly enhanced and adapted version that runs **only on SLES11** pacemaker clusters.

 In SLES12 and SLES15 commands and their output changed, so a new simplified showscores was _invented_!  :sparkles: